Rucadi/blog/articles/articles/Why I no longer use c++ inheritance/part3.md

 As we can see, the intent of the code is much clearer, we have less boilerplate and we don't have to deal with pointer usage nor extra heap allocations.

+# Overloaded Pattern and “In‐Place” Visitors with Lambdas

+So far, we’ve seen two ways to perform type-based dispatch:

+Inheritance + classic Visitor (lots of boilerplate, virtual calls)

+std::variant + a hand-written VariantVisitor struct

-However, this is not all, with some C++ metaprogramming following the ["overloaded pattern" shown in the examples of cppreference ](https://en.cppreference.com/w/cpp/utility/variant/visit2) and explain in other posts in this blog, we can create in-place visitors using lambdas.
+However, this is not all, with some C++ metaprogramming and following the ["overloaded pattern" shown in the examples of cppreference ](https://en.cppreference.com/w/cpp/utility/variant/visit2) we can create in-place visitors for our types.

+## Overloaded pattern implementation

+Here, we have a possible overloaded pattern implementation as seen in the cppreference.

 ```cpp
 #include <variant>